leoapsilva/fileimportter/README.md

   * Still imports duplicate rows for some models

 ## The name
-* "File importer" reminds me  Harry Potter an I'm a fan :P
+* "File importer" reminds me  Harry Potter and I'm a fan :P

 ## Thanks
 * Medialoot for free Lumino Theme